hedefalk/jetty_template/README.md

-## Simple webapp thingy to run a jetty on its own port
+# Simple webapp thingy to run a jetty on its own port

-# To make a new one :
+## To make a new one :

-copy entire directory in home and change
+Copy entire directory in home and change

 * setupenv.sh